Why Healthcare Providers Must Have a Corporate Compliance Program

 Don’t Become the Next Target of a Healthcare Fraud Audit or Investigation

-Our compliance team offers healthcare clients the frontline experience of former Assistant U.S. Attorneys, former DOJ trial attorneys, and former federal investigators who have decades of experience in federal healthcare fraud matters.
+Our compliance team offers healthcare clients the frontline experience of former Assistant U.S. Attorneys, former DOJ trial attorneys, and former federal investigators who are highly experienced in federal healthcare fraud matters.
 We know what the government is looking for, and we know what it takes to survive an audit.
 Led by founding attorney Dr. Nick Oberheiden, our team has represented hundreds of physicians and healthcare businesses across the United States with regard to both proactive compliance and federal healthcare fraud defense.

 When you choose Oberheiden, P.C. for healthcare compliance, your compliance team will include: